percona/pmm-doc/docs/using/backup.md

 1. In the *Actions* column for that row, click *Restore from backup*.

+1. In the *Restore from backup* dialog:

+    - Select *Same service* to restore to a service with identical properties.
+        - Select the service in the *Service name* menu.

+    - Select *Compatible services* to restore to a compatible service.
+        - Select the compatible service in the *Service name* menu.

-1. In the *Restore from backup* dialog, check the values and click *Restore*.
+1. Check the values and click *Restore*.

 1. Navigate to the *Restore History* tab to check the status of the restored backup.